Blackjewel CEO confident bankrupt coal operator will rebound

 “This closure is hardest on the individuals who work at these important mines and their families, and our most immediate concerns lay with them,” Wyoming Gov. Mark Gordon said in a statement.
 “We are not unprepared for this set of circumstances and are eager to do all we can for the hardworking employees of these mines.”

-Gordon planned to meet with local officials to discuss the state’s response to the closings.
-Gordon said he has directed a state agency to provide workforce assistance to the mine workers.
+Gordon met Tuesday with local officials and discussed the state’s response to the closings, which included directing the Wyoming Department of Workforce Services to help mine workers.

 It wasn’t immediately known whether the company’s entire eastern operations shut down as well.
 The mayor of Cumberland, Kentucky, told the Lexington Herald Leader at least two miners told him the company closed its local operations Monday.